Accelerated procedure

 • the applicant has misled the authorities by presenting false information or documents or by withholding relevant information or documents regarding his/her identity and/or nationality which could adversely affect the decision;

-• the applicant has likely destroyed or disposed in bad faith documents of identity or travel which would help determine his/her identity or nationality;
+• the applicant has likely destroyed or disposed in bad faith of documents of identity or travel which would help determine his/her identity or nationality;

-• the applicant has presented manifestly inconsistent or contradictory information, manifestly lies or manifestly gives improbable information, or information which is contrary to adequately substantiated information on his or her country of origin which renders his or her statements of fearing persecution as unconvincing;
+• the applicant has presented manifestly inconsistent or contradictory information, manifestly lies or manifestly gives improbable information, or information which is contrary to adequately substantiated information on his or her country of origin which renders his or her statements of fearing persecution unconvincing;

 • the applicant submitted a subsequent application;